Morgan and Elfwine arrive at Sandway.

 * * * * *

-Thomas was at the medical centre at dawn, as Morgan had requested, to make sure that Baldwin did not leave alone.
-Baldwin was still sleeping and Thomas went to see the doctor on duty.
+Thomas was at the hospital building at dawn, as Morgan had requested, to make sure that Baldwin did not leave alone.
+Baldwin was still sleeping and Thomas went to see the doctor.
 He was not pleased that Baldwin was leaving but gave Thomas some clean dressing material for Baldwin’s wound.
 It was an hour later when Baldwin woke.
 He was soon dressed and the men took some food in at one of the market stalls before setting off for The Flashes.

 They got to the marsh on the approach to the cave.
 “You know what, Thomas.
 I think I can handle my sword now.”